-This edition was published by HarperCollins on December 8, 2010 in hardcover and has 628 pages.
+This fantasy is a hardcover edition that was published by HarperCollins on December 8, 2010 and has 628 pages.

 Fifth in the Septimus Heap fantasy series for young middle-grade readers and revolving around Septimus, a young magykal Apprentice.